 - Tables and chairs

 - Resources

 - Equipment

 - Doorknobs

 - Doorbell.

 - Bathroom area and changing area.

-- Light switches
+- · Light switches

 - Countertops

 - Taps, sinks and hand dryers.

-Wear one pair of disposable gloves for cleaning and dispose of immediately after cleaning.
+Wear one pair of disposable gloves for large cleaning jobs and dispose of immediately after cleaning as and as instructed in setting risk assessments and policies.

-Use disposable cloths.
+Use disposable cloths each day.